UWPCE-PythonCert/PythonCertDevel/_sources/exercises/grid_printer.rst.txt

 Now you've got what you need to print that grid...

+** give it a try! **

 Part 2
 =======

-.. rst-class:: center medium

 Making it more general

 Make it a function
 ------------------

-One of the points of writing functions is so you can write code that does similar things, but customized to input parameters.
+One of the points of writing functions is so you can write code that does similar things, but customized by the values of input parameters.
 So what if we want to be able to print that grid at an arbitrary size?

-Write a function ``print_grid(n)`` that takes one integer argument and prints a grid just like before, BUT the size of the grid is given by the argument.
+Write a function ``print_grid(n)`` that takes one integer argument and prints a grid just like before, *BUT* the size of the grid is given by the argument.

 For example, ``print_grid(11)`` prints the grid in the above picture.